 Satisfactory completion of laboratories will be required; details will be provided during the lab sessions.
-Lab marks will be allocated for the Mid Trimester Lab Exam in week 8 and Final Lab Exam in week 12.
+Lab marks will be allocated for the Mid Trimester Lab Exam in week 7 and Final Lab Exam in week 12.
 A medical certificate is required if a student fails to attend any laboratory session.
-Missing two or more lab sessions (without the required supporting documentation) could lead to not passing the course.
+Missing two or more lab sessions (without the required supporting documentation) could lead to a meeting with both your course convenor and Program Convenor to discuss your progress with the course.